How to increase your daily consumption of whole grains – quick and easy

 Step 2: Develop the routine of eating healthy homemade muesli for breakfast as often as possible.
 The following muesli recipe is one that I eat almost every morning.
 It is made quickly, has a yummy taste while being healthy and nutritious.

-My Whole Grain Recipe Tip with little Video:
+My Whole Grain Recipe Tip:

 Core and cut one unpeeled apple into 1/2-inch pieces.
 Add some almonds or hazelnuts, low fat yoghurt or low fat milk and 3-4 tablespoons of oatmeal.
 If this is not sweet enough for you, chop one date and add it.